GoogleCloudPlatform/cluster-toolkit/frontend/docs/ClusterCommandControl.md

 ## Data Storage

-Previous systems relied on the Frontend webserver using SSH to download log files from the clusters to display to users.
-With the PubSub architecture, this needed to change.
-Clusters now automatically upload job logs to a GCS bucket, which is specified at cluster creation time.
+Clusters automatically upload job logs to a GCS bucket, which is specified at cluster creation time.
 The Cluster's Service Account is granted ObjectAdmin permissions in order to create and update Log files in the GCS bucket.

-The Frontend webserver now displays log files from the GCS bucket, rather than copying them from the clusters via SSH.
+The Frontend webserver displays log files from the GCS bucket.